-CNN.com - Living
+CNN.com - RSS Channel - Living

 CNN.com delivers up-to-the-minute news and information on the latest top stories, weather, entertainment, politics and more.

 More than 10 years ago, as I headed to one of my final OB/GYN appointments before my first daughter was born, I had a moment.